sciencehistory/software_inventory/README.md

-# Science History Institue software inventory
+# Science History Institute software inventory

 Our sofware inventory is an internal website to help us track which Institute colleagues are using what software.